 The possible detector function statuses are listed in the table below.
-Use HART® or Modbus® to see a more detailed fault analysis.
+A more detailed fault analysis can be seen via HART or RS-485.

-Table 1-7: Detector Statuses
+Table 1-9:Detector Statuses

 Status Description Normal Normal operation.

-BIT Built-in test being performed.
+Status Description BIT Built-in test being performed.
 Warning Fire detected - changed to Warning (pre-alarm state).
 Alarm Fire detected - changed to Fire Alarm state.
 Latched alarm (optional) The alarm outputs remain latched on following detection of a fire that has already been extinguished.
-BIT fault A fault is detected during built-in test sequence or other electric failure.
+BIT fault A fault is detected during built-in test sequence or other electric fail- ure.
 The detector will continue to detect for fire.
-Fault A fault is detected when the power supply is too low or due to a software fault or electrical failure.
+Fault A fault is detected when the power supply is too low or due to a soft- ware fault or electrical failure.
 The detector will not detect fire in this condition.